ptchan/Integrated-Circuit-Design-Project3/README.md

 2. ***Simulation Command***
 - vcs tb.v sigmoid.v lib.v –full64 –R –debug\_access+all +v2k
 - vcs tb.v sigmoid.v lib.v –full64 –R –debug\_access+all +v2k +define+DEBUG

-If you have any questions or problems with this homework, feel free to contact TA.
-TA:  陳丕全  Email: r11943013@ntu.edu.tw, EE2-329

-HW4 Office hours: 12/12 Tue 14:00~16:00 @EE2-329

-`                 `12/13 Wed 14:00~16:00 @EE2-329

-If you are not available during office hours, you can email the TA to make an alternative appointment.
-7